guillaumewuip/cpu_watch/README.md

 Name this file `com.wuip.cpu_watch`, put it into ~/Library/LaunchAgents and
 `launchctl load ~/Library/LaunchAgents/com.wuip.cpu_watch.plist`.
-It will start when the user gets logged in.
+It will start when the user get logged in.
+Don't forget to make the script executable `chmod +x cpu_watch.sh`

 # Arguments
 ```